pshapard/CoronaVirus/README.md

 # CoronaVirus
-Python script developed to pull down live data from a website and analyze the data for the top 7 copuntries
+Python script developed to pull down live data from https://www.worldometers.info/coronavirus/#countries website and analyze the data for the top 7 copuntries.
+The script will get the total number of cases, total number of deaths per country, along with a  function will calculate the death % and output the to a file.
+From this file, the script will look for for keyword, the country, an output to stats for that country in it's own file